slidedrum/Slides-Bot-Control/README.md

 ## Known issues:
  - You can manually tell bots to pickup keycards and softlock your game.
 This will be fixed by allowing bots to interact with security doors.
  - Bots will have trouble reaching some containers, FIXED?
 Let me know if you still find a spot where this happens.
  - Bots leaving joining mid game is untested and may break things.
-This will be properly supported "soon"
+This should't be an issue anymore.  but if you find problems PLEASE report, this is difficult for me to test properly
  - Reloading the level, and using Checkpoints are untested and may have unexpected results.
 But should be fine.
-This will be properly supported "soon"
+This should't be an issue anymore either.  but still, if you find problems PLEASE report, this is even more difficult for me to test properly
+ - When reloading a checkpoint what has been 'explored' does not reset.
+ - When reloading a checkpoint all settings get reset.
+ - When a player joins mid level, settings do not sync. (but changing them still works)

 Here's an unscripted preview video: